KarlJohnsonnn/archive2tape/README.md

 # Archive2Tape

-Levante helper for compressing selected model-output files, then using Packems to pack, index, archive, retrieve, and unpack them through DKRZ HSM tape.
+CLI fuction for compressing selected model-output files, then using Packems to pack, index, archive, retrieve, and unpack them through DKRZ HSM tape.

 `archive2tape` keeps a beginner-friendly interface around the maintained